A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 Since water can easily seep through the pores of porous bricks it will not only cause the deterioration for the bricks but also the nearby windowsills, trims, doors, and other gaps.

-Serious structural damages due to the freeze-and-thaw cycle (continually seeping into the cracks, freezing, and expanding) is also possible in exposed exterior bricks making them a bad option for homeowners residing in regions where the temperature often drops below freezing at night.
+Serious structural damages due to the freeze-and-thaw cycle (continually seeping into the cracks, freezing, and expanding) are also possible in exposed exterior bricks making them a bad option for homeowners residing in regions where the temperature often drops below freezing at night.

 Is It Good to Paint A Basement Brick Wall?